USMC Logo

 The Marines use official insignia featuring an anchor, globe, and bald eagle.
 These elements form the basis of the seal and logo, which have undergone numerous changes over the last 200 years.
 Their history began in the 1800s when an eagle perched on an anchor under an arch of thirteen six-pointed stars was engraved on the buttons of the USMC uniform.
 In the 1850s, badges with laurel leaves and an infantry bugle appeared.
 They were used until the end of the U.S. Civil War.

 In the 1860s, following Brigadier General Jacob Zeilin’s decision, a new symbol was adopted: a crested eagle sitting atop a globe, with an anchor behind it.
 The British Royal Marines’ logo inspired this design.
 Over the next few decades, it underwent several redesigns.
-Artists changed the bird’s size and shape, the outlines of continents, the size of the anchor, and other details.
+Artists changed the bird’s size and shape, the outlines of continents, the anchor’s size, and other details.
 On May 28, 1925, a new emblem of the United States Marine Corps was approved, featuring an eagle that sat, its head turned to the side, and held a ribbon bearing the inscription “SEMPER FIDELIS” in its beak.
 On the globe, there was a full-fledged degree grid and a detailed image of the continent’s contours, including those of America.
 Staff Sergeant Joseph H. Burnett created this version.

 In March 1936, the logo was changed; however, the USMC did not provide uniform manufacturers with a sample, resulting in various design versions.
 The current emblem, created by the Marine Corps Uniform Board, was adopted on July 22, 1954.
 Dwight D. Eisenhower signed the order.
 This document established the seal’s appearance, which included the bird, globe, and anchor.
 However, unlike all previous versions, this one depicts not a crested eagle but an American bald eagle, the United States’ main symbol.